UAE Country-by-Country Reporting (CbCR): Who Must Comply and How

 - Prepare accurate group data: The CbCR requires precise, jurisdiction-by-jurisdiction financial and headcount data — this requires coordination across the group.

-- Align with your transfer pricing documentation: CbCR should be consistent with your Master File and Local File positions.
+- Align with your transfer pricing documentation: CbCR should be consistent with your Master File and Local File positions and with the UAE Corporate Tax return filed in EmaraTax.

 Ready to take the next step?